Bushfire safety advice

 - call your LPG distributor or a licensed gasfitter

-- stay well clear of the installation keep any sources of ignition away.
+- stay well clear of the installation and keep any sources of ignition away.

 Always follow the directions of fire authorities who are in control while the fire event continues.